vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/05/022_takmanAshanam/_index.md

 +++
 ## Comment
 Found also (except vss.
 2, 11) in Pāipp.
 Most of it is in xiii., in the order 1, 3, 4, 8, 5, 6, 7 cd, 10; then (beginning a new hymn), 12, 14, 8 cd, 9; but vs. 13 is in i.
-Used by Kāuç.
-(29. 18) among various other hymns, in a healing ceremony; reckoned in the gaṇamālā as belonging in the takmanāçana gaṇa (26.
+Used by Kāuś.
+(29. 18) among various other hymns, in a healing ceremony; reckoned in the gaṇamālā as belonging in the takmanāśana gaṇa (26.
 1, note).

 ## Translations